-It may seem odd to begin a book about Building Healthy Relationships with an acknowledgment that it sometimes seems impossible, but I must make it very clear at the outset that what I am suggesting here is not quick and it is not easy.
+It may seem odd to begin a book about just relationships with an acknowledgment that it sometimes seems impossible, but I must make it very clear at the outset that what I am suggesting here is not quick and it is not easy.
 I will do everything I can to make it simple, but simple is not the same as easy.
 All too often self-help books make exciting promises like "amazing results in only four days."
-I am making "The easiest kind of relationship for me is with ten thousand people.
-The hardest is with one." - Joan Baez promises like "amazing results in only four days."
 I am making no such promises.
+You can have amazing results, and you can spond the promises.
 You can have amazing results, and you can spend the rest of your life getting them.